arungudelli/python.shiksha/content/en/tips/sort-dictionary-by-values.md

 ```
 Here the function `sorted(sample_dict, key=sample_dict.get)` returns a list of keys whose values are sorted in order.

-Using python’s inbuilt method `sorted()` has reduced the code to a great extent and improved the performance but this `sorted()` method can be combined with another method called `itemgetter()` to further improve the performance.
+Using Python’s inbuilt method `sorted()` has reduced the code to a great extent and improved the performance but this `sorted()` method can be combined with another method called `itemgetter()` to further improve the performance.

 ## Sort using the sorted function and operator module